 Wes Eby lives in Lake Alfred, Florida.
 He taught in public and Christian schools, as well as at the university level.
 He served at the Global Ministry Center in the Publications International Office, the Herald of Holiness Office, and Global Nazarene Missions International Office.
+He served on the Nazarene Educators Worldwide Council.
 You may contact Wes at weseby@tampabay.rr.com.